-This was Boyracers, released in August 2001 by Polygon.
-He was offered a position lecturing in Creative Writing at Leeds University soon after, which is where he wrote The Incredible Adam Spark (Headline, 2005).
-In 2004 he moved to Glasgow, originally to take up a teaching position on Glasgow University’s Creative Writing MLitt.
-In 2007, Alan collaborated with the singer-songwriter Malcolm Middleton (Arab Strap) on the song ‘The Rebel On His Own Tonight’, for the Ballads of the Book album project which matched up Scottish writers like Ian Rankin, AL Kennedy, Edwin Morgan and Alasdair Gray with musicians like Sons and Daughters, King Creosote and Idlewild.
+This was Boyracers, released in August 2001 by Polygon when Alan was 25.
+He was offered a position lecturing in Creative Writing at the University of Leeds soon after, which is where he wrote The Incredible Adam Spark (Headline, 2005).
+In 2004 he moved to Glasgow to take up a teaching position on Glasgow University’s Creative Writing MLitt.

 To date, The Shutdown has won or been shortlisted for numerous international awards, including both the Jury and Audience Awards for Scottish Short Film at the Jim Poole Scottish Short Film Awards 2009, Best Short Documentary at the San Francisco Film Festival 2010 and the Palm Springs Shortfest 2010.
 It was also shortlisted for a Scottish BAFTA in 2011.